cloudevents/spec/testcases/README.md

 - `binary-date.amqp`

-These form two sets of tests: the `unicode-input` case is defined for JSON, HTTP, and MQTT, and the `binary-date` case is defined for QSON and AMQP.
+These form two sets of tests: the `unicode-input` case is defined for JSON, HTTP, and MQTT, and the `binary-date` case is defined for JSON and AMQP.

 Test cases which describe particularly unexpected formats should include comments in the JSON document using Javascript comment format (`//` or